postsharp/Metalama.Patterns/doc/npc.md

 # Future Implementation

-The future implementation should take only necessary features that are well-defined (or can be well-defined).
+The future implementation should take only necessary features that are well-defined (or can become well-defined).

 ## Dropped or significantly changed features

 ### Validators
-Validators are nice abstraction, but lead to a not very well defined behavior because of voting (i.e. earlier validator can "hide" all the errors).
-There is no particular idea on whether to change this or how, but it should be considered.
+Validators are nice abstraction, but lead to a not well-defined behavior because of voting (i.e. earlier validator can "hide" all the errors).
+There is no particular idea on whether to change this or how, but it should be reconsidered.

 ### SafeForDependencyAnalysis

 [SafeForDependencyAnalysis] should be removed completely or significantly changed (and renamed).

 It should not alter behavior for the whole property when only a part of it is wrong.
-Messages should be reported on exact span and should be suppressible individually.
+Messages should be reported on an exact span and should be suppressible individually.

 ## New features (wish list)

 ### Ahead-of-time
 Most of time, there should be a complete information available at build time for a given type, i.e.:

-Dependency lists for properties - what needs to change for the property to change.
+* Dependency lists for properties - what needs to change for the property to change.
-Effect lists for received change - if change of a dependency is detected, which properties are changed.
+* Effect lists for received change - if change of a dependency is detected, which properties are changed.

 ### Faster internal interface
 See performance above and for an idea how it can be approached see the prototype description below.

-### Changing behavior of a single method/property.
+### Changing the behavior of a single method/property.
 When behavior is configurable, it should be configurable for each property separately when it makes sense.

 Specifically, often-requested feature is to disable the aspect for a property or for a field.

 ### Native support for INotifyCollectionChanged
 A property may depends on a one or several values of a collection.
-The interface is giving detailed notification about changes of the collection.
+The interface is giving detailed notification about changes to the collection.
 Where PropertyChanged firing is done on every change of any item in the collection, CollectionChanged is more granular.

+However, it is not clear if this can be supported without extensive runtime structures that are expensive to maintain.

 ### Custom "dependency handlers"
 Extensibility point that would allow users to resolve dependencies for e.g. extension method even when source is not available to the aspect.